 Give Your Hamster Privacy

-It will be hard to resist, but don't try to handle the babies at all for at least two weeks.
+It will be hard to resist, but try not to handle the babies at all for at least 7 days.
 You want to avoid getting your scent on the babies and unnecessarily moving them.
 If for some reason you must move a baby hamster, use a spoon so you do not get your scent on the baby.
 It is rare that you will need to move a baby though, even if they are out of the nest.
 The mother hamster will usually retrieve any stray pups and return them to the nest.